Yuzuru-Yamazaki/Yuzuru-Yamazaki/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on A cli app(at least planning)
+- 🔭 I’m currently working on A cli app
 - 🌱 I’m currently learning C++
 - 👯 I’m looking to collaborate
 - 🤔 I’m looking for help with linux ricing